 Meet the Statewide Program Coordinator

-Wendy Wilber has been with the University of Florida since 2000 when she became an environmental horticulture agent and Master Gardener program coordinator for UF/IFAS Extension Alachua County.
+Wendy Wilber has been with the University of Florida since 2000 when she became an environmental horticulture agent and Master Gardener Volunteer program coordinator for UF/IFAS Extension Alachua County.

-In 2015, she took over as Florida's State Master Gardener Coordinator.
+In 2015, she took over as Florida's State Master Gardener Volunteer Program Coordinator.
 In this role, she will coordinate 4,000 volunteers and serve as a resource for many on plant and landscape issues.